sriraghavi22/career-catalyst-project/README.md

   - Identification of key strengths and areas for improvement.
   - ATS optimization assessment with actionable feedback.
   - Personalized recommendations for courses and certifications.
-- **Job Matching**:
-  - Matches student resumes to relevant job profiles using NLP techniques (cosine similarity, keyword matching, weighted experience).
 - **LinkedIn Job Scraping**:
-  - Scrapes LinkedIn for job listings tailored to specific roles using Selenium.
+  - Scrapes LinkedIn for job listings tailored to specific roles using Adzuna.

 ### For Institutions
 - **Dashboard**:
   - Displays total students, active job listings, recent job matches, and student lists.
 - **Filtering**:
   - Filter students by branch, year, or search by name.
-- **Job Management**:
+- **Job Matching**:
-  - Add job listings with details (title, description, branch, year).
-  - View student matches with match percentages calculated using NLP techniques.
+  - Matches student resumes to relevant job profiles using NLP techniques (cosine similarity, keyword matching, weighted experience).

 ### For Organizations
 - **Student Discovery**: